ccoupe/platformio/README.md

 Features can be compiled in or ommitted.
 It is OTA capable - the update is triggered by and mqtt message that specifies the url of the .bin file.

-Display doesn't have to habe a ranger.
-I can just be a message display.
+Display doesn't have to have a ranger.
+It can just be a message display. or just a ranger without a display, or both.

 It has slightly better behaviour for longer messages.

 V2 - when available will have a much better API including font switching and colors.

-See platformio.ini - this is where the -D command line options are specified
+There is a bash script, newranger.sh which selectively duplicates 'display' into a new directory where platformio.ini and Devices.h can be customized for that (new) devices.
+You must modify those two files.

 ### MQTT